 On the outdoor area and in the aquariums you can also see different species of animals living on and in the North Sea.
 We spot gannets, harbor porpoises and a variety of fish.
 As the resort is located in the dunes of Texel, the natural environment is not far away.
 With a little luck you can see seabirds walking through the dunes.

 1796 AZ De Koog

-The Texel National Park - natural Texel sights that are worthwhile
+The Texel National Park

 The Texel National Park stretches along the entire west coast of Texel from the lighthouse to the southern tip.
-It is one of the Texel attractions that we particularly recommend.
+It is one of the Texel attractions that we particularly recommend for a holiday on Texel.
 This includes the dune regions as well as the forests and bird protection areas.
 It is crossed by bike and hiking trails and offers an original nature experience.
 We stayed at our trip in Apartment Hotel Bos en Duin * which is located on the edge of the forest area of the national park in the interior of the island.
 From here you have great opportunities for cycling and hiking on quiet country roads and forest roads.
 We especially enjoyed the absolute peace, which you can enjoy in the middle of nature.